Game Views 2024-25 | SRJC Game Development Program presents Perspectives on Making Games

 Mary Clarke-Miller, Berkeley City College

 Mary Clarke-Miller With over a decade of dedication to Berkeley City College, Mary's journey has been marked by leading the charge in the innovative world of animation and game design.
-She has pioneered a Virtual Production Academy, a groundbreaking collaboration with six Bay Area Community College institutions, where she play a pivotal role in shaping the technical artist curriculum.
-Her competencies in creative direction and Computer Graphics have been instrumental in this endeavor, ensuring our programs mirror the dynamic needs of the industries we serve.
+She has pioneered a Virtual Production Academy, a groundbreaking collaboration with six Bay Area Community College institutions, where she plays a pivotal role in shaping the technical artist curriculum.
+Her competencies in creative direction and computer graphics have been instrumental in this endeavor, ensuring her programs mirror the dynamic needs of the industries served.

 Join the Game Dev Program mailing list